-- The original field center continues to perform all Annual Follow-up calls and the scheduling of the field center examinations. - When cohort members are interested in completing the new clinic exam at another field center, the original field center contacts the closest ARIC field center (i.e., the alternate field center) and arranges for scheduling the appointment. - The original center sends the ARIC CC and the alternate center written notification of the participant ID, as soon as the participant agrees to complete the exam at the new field center.
-Notifying the CC is necessary so the alternate field center can access the participant's information through the Data Management System.
-Scheduling of the clinic exam or home/LTCF visit will be done by the alternate field center after being notified by the original field center.
+- The original field center continues to perform all Annual Follow-up calls. - When cohort members are interested in completing the new clinic exam at another field center, the original field center contacts the closest ARIC field center (i.e., the alternate field center). - The original center sends the ARIC CC and the alternate center written notification of the participant ID, as soon as the participant agrees to complete the exam at the new field center.
+Notifying the CC is necessary so the alternate field center can access the participant's information through the Data Management System. - Scheduling of the clinic exam or home/LTCF visit will be done by the alternate field center after being notified by the original field center.
 Whether the alternate field center offers travel reimbursement for participating in the clinic exam or the possibility of home/LTCF exam will be decided by the alternate field center, not the original field center.
-For example, if the study staff has to travel a long distance to reach the participant, the alternate field center could decide not to offer home visit because of costs or time constraints. - The original field center sends labels and copies of current Annual Follow-up forms and any other pertinent information to the alternate field center.
+For example, if the study staff has to travel a long distance to reach the participant, the alternate field center could decide not to offer home visit because of costs or time constraints. - The original field center sends labels (e.g., for blood draw if necessary) and copies of current Annual Follow-up forms and any other pertinent information to the alternate field center.
 Other pertinent information includes mention of any 'special needs', and copies of prior study results reports and letters to participants and physicians.
-All this is treated as confidential information.
+All this is treated as confidential information. - The participant signs the consent form of the alternate field center.
+All standard processes of the alternate field center are followed.
+Additional charges (e.g., incentives, transportation, imaging) will be covered by the alternate field center.

 The Medical Data Review which occurs at the end of the clinic visit is performed by the alternate center.
-This includes any immediate follow-up to findings during the clinic visit.
+This includes informing the participant of any need for immediate follow-up to findings during the clinic visit.
 Subsequent notification of any alert values and the preparation of the report of study results and the accompanying letter(s) to the participant's provider of medical care are the responsibility of the original center.

 - Any study data or document collected on paper at the alternate field center will be photocopied, and the originals sent to the original field center.
 This includes informed consent documents in addition to any other paper forms used during the exam.
-The alternate center should use any local informed consent forms to gain consent from the participant.
 The alternate center keeps a copy of all mailed documents until reception of them at the original field center is verified. - The alternate field center annotates all central agency sample inventory sheets, indicating the special situation.
 The central agencies (laboratories and reading centers) correspond with the original field center in the event of alert values or other special issues related to relocated participant data.
 The original center then sends a copy of the alert to the nurse/clinician at the alternate center for their information, since the participant may call either center with questions.
 In addition, any local alerts reported through the Data Management System (DMS) at the original field center should be communicated to the alternate field center.
 In the cases of both reading center and local alerts, the alternate site should contact the participant.